alecdotninja/decl/README.md

 ### The global `Decl` object

 The global `Decl` object is a constructor for instances of the `Decl` class.
-It delegates all but a few of it's methods to a default instance.
+It delegates all but a few of its methods to a default instance.
 Additionally, this default instance delegates `select` and `on` to a root scope.
 This is what allows the global `Decl` object to be used as the starting point for constructing new scopes.

 Instances of `Decl` must be tied to a document and create a root scope for the root element of that document (the `documentElement` of that document).
 At initialization, the default instance is configured for a decl with the document in the global `document` reference; however, additional decls for other documents may be created and set as the default instance.